I'm a Doctor, Not a Placeholder

 Ponder Stibbons: Dammit, Holmes, I'm a wizard, not a runner!

 - The Ranma Abridged version of Doctor Tōfū can heal your wounds, unless they're costume-related.

 Dr. Tōfū: Ranma, I'm a doctor, not a tailor.

 - In Stargate Equestria: Incursion, Dr. Frasier gets to say it after tending to a wounded Twilight Sparkle.

 Dr. Frasier: General, I want it on the record that I'm a doctor, not a vet.

 Col. O'Neill: So, how long have you been waiting to use that line?

 - In Turnabout Storm, Phoenix is asked to tell a funny joke.
 The results are... rather unsatisfactory.

-- The recent Tiny Toon Adventures fan series Tiny Toon Adventures Class Of 2009 has this as Furrball's catchphrase.
+- The Tiny Toon Adventures fan series Tiny Toon Adventures: Class of 2009 has this as Furrball's Mad Libs Catchphrase.

 - Tailor in the Empath: The Luckiest Smurf story adaptation "A Wedding To Remember", discussing Woody's impending marriage to Laconia and whether they'll have a happy future together.